Stefan Homburg

-Stefan Homburg (born March 10, 1961) is a German professor of economics.
-He was the director of the Institute of Public Finance at the University of Hannover, Lower Saxony, Germany until 2021.
+Stefan Homburg (born March 10, 1961) is a retired German professor of economics.
+He was the director of the Institute of Public Finance at the University of Hannover, Lower Saxony, Germany until his early retirement in 2021.
 Outside academia he is best known for his controversial statements regarding the COVID-19 pandemic.

 Homburg studied economics, philosophy, and mathematics at the Cologne University, where he graduated with a degree in economics in 1985, followed by a doctoral degree in 1987.
-Subsequently, he was Professor of Economics at University of Bonn and University of Magdeburg, before he moved to Hannover.
+Subsequently, he was Professor of Economics at University of Bonn and University of Magdeburg, before he moved to Hanover.

-Homburg's research focuses on macroeconomics and public finance.
+Homburg's research focused on macroeconomics and public finance.
 He has co-authored a textbook in macroeconomics.
 Other publications address topics in monetary policy, social security, tax law, and business taxation.

 Homburg served as a member of several policy committees, including the Advisory Council at the Federal Ministry of Finance, the Federal Constitutional Commission (Bundesstaatskommission), and the Federal Government's Council for Sustainable Developments (RNE).
 Between 1999 and 2007, he acted as Dean of Hannover's School of Economics and Management.
 From 1996 until 2003, he was editor of journals of the German Economic Association (Verein für Socialpolitik).